buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeLock.md

+# Pset_DiscreteAccessoryTypeLock

 Properties of locking equipment.
 The property set can be used by the predefined type LOCK of IfcDiscreteAccessory.
 <!-- end of short definition -->